qhwa/bonfire/README.md

 * [Pow] for authentification
 * [Rio] for deployment
 * [dockerize] for docker image building
+* [AppSignal] for APM (Application Performance Monitoring) and exception watching.
+Grateful thanks to [AppSignal] for the sponsorship.

 Libraries are picked for practicing reason, you can find more background information in the [design document](https://github.com/qhwa/bonfire/blob/master/design/design.md).